Jtullis316/Elk-Stack/README.md

 The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.

 Load balancing ensures that the application will be highly _available, in addition to restricting access to the network.
 - What aspect of security do load balancers protect?
 It protects against DDOS attacks.
-What is the advantage of a jump box?_It is the starting point before you can start your tasks.
+What is the advantage of a jump box?
+It is the starting point before you can start your tasks.
 You will have to start the jumpbox before you start or do any tasks first.

-Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the network_____ and system _configuration____.
+Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the network and system logs.
 - What does Filebeat watch for?
 Watches log files from the virtual machines and used to collect files as from specific files.
 - What does Metricbeat record?
 It takes metrics from the operating system and from services that are running on the server.